It’s about status, power and class.

 In Pursuit of Period Jewels

-The jewellery highlights included Lady Daphne Bridgerton’s delicate diamond necklaces, especially one with a diamond cluster at the nape of her neck which was reproduced from an antique necklace.
+The jewelry highlights included Lady Daphne Bridgerton’s delicate diamond necklaces, especially one with a diamond cluster at the nape of her neck which was reproduced from an antique necklace.
 “It was precious and beautiful and felt like Daphne,” explains Mirojnick.
 “All Daphne’s things had to be tiny because she is so tiny, and her character is so refined and simple.”

 A Central Character: The Royal Diamond Necklace